japaweiss/academic-kickstart/content/home/demo.md

 active = true  # Activate this widget? true/false
 weight = 131  # Order that this section will appear.

-title = "BTC and Lightning payments:" subtitle = ""
+title = "BTC and Lightning"
+subtitle = ""

 [design]